-Jacob said one night: The God of my father Abraham, the God of my father Isaac.
+Jacob said one night: The God of my father, Abraham, the God of my father, Isaac.
 You, O Lord, who said to me, Return to your land and your birthplace, and I will see to it that you prosper.
-I am too little for all the mercies and for all the faithfulness which thou hast shown to thy servant: for I have crossed this Jordan with my rod only, and behold now I make two camps.
-Deliver me, I pray thee, from the hand of my brother, from the hand of Esau.
-For I fear him, lest he comes and smites me and my mothers and children.
+I am too little for all the mercies, and the faithfulness which thou hast is shown to thy servant: I have crossed this Jordan with my rod only, and behold now I make two camps.
+Deliver me, I pray thee, from the hand of my brother and Esau.
+I fear him, lest he comes and smites me and my mothers and children.
 And You said: I will see to it that it goes well with thee, and I will make thy seed as the sand of the sea, which, being so much, cannot be numbered.

-Esau and Jacob were reconciled because of God’s plan as Jacob was returning to the land of his birth.
+Esau and Jacob were reconciled because of God’s plan as Jacob returned to the land of his birth.
 And when Esau comes to meet him with 400 soldiers.
 Thus God’s plan to bring the twins together after 130 years took place.

 Sadly, Esau disobeyed God by not valuing the right to be the firstborn.
 He swore and sold his birthright to Jacob.
 But all this happened under the eyes and guidance of the Highest.